pier

 To validate that these shortcomings reflected real student needs, I surveyed three users within the two main user groups: students and club executives.

-Students struggle to discover happenings outside their immediate networks, while clubs lack visibility into demand.
+Students struggle to discover campus happenings outside their immediate networks and social media.

 These insights shaped my decision to prioritize the student discovery problem, which affected a larger audience and aligns with a core friction point I experience.